-Young people aged between 9 and less than 18 years will be included if they have ASBD and the treating team is planning to administer intramuscular medication to manage their condition.
-Including an SAT of ≥+1 in the
+Young people aged between 9 and 17 years and 364 days will be included if they have ASBD and the treating team is planning to administer oral medication to manage their condition.
+Including an SAT of ≥+1 in the inclusion criteria ensures only participants with ASBD are enrolled.